weecology/NeonTreeEvaluation/README.md

 ## Training Tiles

-We have uploaded the large training tiles to Zenodo for download.
+We have uploaded the large training tiles to Zenodo for download. **TODO add zenodo link.**

-This includes

-* The annotated trainings tiles (optionally cropped) for the NIWO, MLBS, SJER, TEAK, LENO, and OSBS sites.
+* The annotated trainings tiles cropped for the NIWO, MLBS, SJER, TEAK, LENO, and OSBS sites.
 These site training tiles vary in size.
+These files have been cropped and saved as GEOTIFF to match RGB format.

 * Unannotated training tiles for the 15 additional sites.
 Training tiles do not overlap with evaluation plots.
-For ease of use, the hyperspectral training tiles have been cropped to the extent of the RGB and LiDAR data and saved as GEOTIFF.
-For the raw .h5 files, see the NEON Data Portal.
+These have not been cropped to more reasonable hand-annotation size and are in the raw .h5 file format.
+For help manipulating this files, see /python_utilities/hyperspectral.py

-**TODO add zenodo link.**

 # Performance